Dev guideRecipesAPI ReferenceChangelog

 Prepare content types

-In this example, we will prepare some simple content types to demonstrate how fallback languages feature works.
+This example prepares simple content types to demonstrate how the fallback languages feature works.
+Fallback languages work only with the next preset.

-The example has three locales en, sv and de.
+The example uses useTypedFieldNames=true and three locales: en, sv, and de.

 {